BellevueDSCLoyd/DSC540/index.md

 ## Data

 The data was retrieved from api.nasa.gov and requires a login.
-The [folder](https://github.com/SDLoyd/Exoplanets/tree/master/data) containing the two CSV files is a part of this repository.

-#_The exoplanet function wrapper used by the nasapy is deprecated by a change at [Cal Tech](https://exoplanetarchive.ipac.caltech.edu)_
+The [folder](https://github.com/SDLoyd/Exoplanets/tree/master/data) containing the three CSV files is a part of this repository.

-I have a copy of that final data set [here](data/exoplanets_manual.csv).
+_The exoplanet function wrapper used by the nasapy is deprecated by a change at [Cal Tech](https://exoplanetarchive.ipac.caltech.edu)_

 ## EDA